OCHA-DAP/DAP-Blog/README.md

 Issues
 ------

-If you find any issues with the blog related to something technical (not related to content), please use GitHub's issue tracker to report that issue.
-I will be using that feature to prioritize and solve issues with the blog.
+If you find **absolutely any issues** in the blog, either on content or technical subjects, please log them in the issues tab, or by clicking here.
+If you **do not have** a GitHub account, send an email to `capelo@un.org`.

+For something major (or *urgent*), please send me an email at capelo@un.org

 Testing
 -------